Cal vs. USC NCAA Football Odds, Plays and Insights | December 4, 2021

 USC Stats and Trends

-- USC has four wins against the spread in 11 games this year.

-- The Trojans have been underdogs by 4 points or more three times this season and covered the spread once.
+- The Trojans have covered the spread once this year when underdogs by 4 points or more (in two chances).

-- USC has eclipsed the over/under in 54.5% of its opportunities this season (six times over 11 games with a set point total).
+- USC's games this season have hit the over in 60% of its opportunities (six times in 10 games with a set point total).

-- The Trojans average 30 points per game, seven more than the Golden Bears surrender (23).
+- The Trojans score seven more points per game (30) than the Golden Bears surrender (23).

-- USC is 4-5 against the spread and 4-5 overall when the team notches more than 23 points.
+- USC is 4-5 against the spread and 4-5 overall when the team puts up more than 23 points.

-- The Trojans have 18 turnovers this season, equal to the number of takeaways for the Golden Bears.
+- The Trojans have 18 giveaways this season, while the Golden Bears have 18 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.